makersacademy/bowling-challenge-ruby/README.md

 31. Changed the name of calculate_score in Score to calculate_normal_score in anticipation of alternative ways of calculating scores.
 Created calculate_strike_score and calculate_spare_score (empty methods).
 32. Created a helper method for rolling a spare, and a helper method for rolling a strike.
 33. Created a game test where it expects game to pass to Frame whether the last round was a strike.
+34. Changed scoring to know whether previous round was a strike using index.
+35. Changed scoring to know whether previous round was a spare.
+36. Changed scoring to add bonus for spare.
+37. Changed scoring to add bonus for strike.
+## PANIC at the bowling alley!
+Big refactor
+38. Realised that strike and spare bonuses should be added to PRIOR rounds, meaning my current method of adding bonus to round score was incorrect.
+Would have to add it to prior score - though would need an overhaul of scoring to allow for this, as frame scores weren't exposed.
+39. Fixed tests for scoring in game spec, by changing numbers to expect right amounts - and changed their expect subject to track the previous roll scores in the old scores array.
+40. Changed logic to target new scoring mechanism - added a conditional to scoring total, where if the prior round was a spare, the current round would go back into the array of past scores and edit using first roll (commit 15).

 Bowling Challenge in Ruby